KwakuAyisa/SQL-Project-Covid/README.md

 **GOAL OF THE PROJECT**

 The goal of the project was to analyze the data on COVID 19 vaccinations and deaths globally to identify any trends and patterns as well as a focus on Ghanaian cases.
+This will help provide users with information about the impact of Covid globally, as well as compared to the impact on Ghana and the African continent.

 **THE DATA**
 1. The data was downloaded from the https://ourworldindata.org/covid-deaths